zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 As can be seen from the (fairly representative) plot shown above, the largest deviation from the perpendicular orientation occurs for \\(n = 1\\), with the vectors becoming fully orthogonal as \\(r \to \infin\\), which is evident if one substitutes the asymptotic form of a spherical Bessel function given by Equation 17.52 and takes the inverse distance factors into account.

-In addition to partial orthogonality in the real 3-dimensional space, we can show that the guided vector harmonics are also partially orthogonal in the Hilbert space.
+In addition to partial orthogonality in the real 3-dimensional space, we can show that the vector spherical wave functions are also partially orthogonal in the Hilbert space.
 In order to do that, we shall utilize the definition given by Equation 17.80 and the orthogonality relations of Equation 17.74:

 Noting that, according to Equation 17.74, Let us evaluate the integral taken over the surface of a sphere.